julien-muke/aws-ec2-auto-scaling-group/README.md

 A security group acts as a virtual firewall for your instance to control inbound and outbound traffic.
 To create a new security group, complete the fields below.

-9. Enter security group name `alb-sq-for-http-request`
+9. Enter security group name `alb-sg-for-http-request`
 10. Select the existing VPC `test-vpc`

 ![13](https://github.com/julien-muke/aws-ec2-auto-scaling-group/assets/110755734/c2ed08a3-3a97-4a26-8071-c0ec386a635f)